praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 ```

 ### Stage-04 : Quality gate
-This step pauses Pipeline execution and wait for previously submitted SonarQube analysis to be completed and returns quality gate status.
-Setting the parameter abortPipeline to true will abort the pipeline if quality gate status is not green.
+This step pauses Pipeline execution and waits for the previously submitted SonarQube analysis to be completed and returns quality gate status.
+Setting the parameter abortPipeline to true will abort the pipeline if the quality gate status is not green.
-1. Define a stage as Quality gate
+1. Define a stage as a Quality gate
 1. go to this site https://opensource.triology.de/jenkins/pipeline-syntax/
 1. search for  waitForQualityGate: Wait for SonarQube analysis to be completed and return quality gate status
 1. generate pipeline syntax and paste it into steps